 Under the direction of Mark Conching, SOA performs a diverse repertoire of barbershop standards, hapa haole favorites, Broadway and jazz numbers, holiday music, patriotic songs, and and other songs from the Great American Songbook.
 Its members range in age from teenagers to nonagenarians and also comprise a number of quartets and small ensembles, including Resonance, Funny Bones, 19th Avenue, and Full Measure.

-In the past the Sounds of Aloha Chorus has organized the Hawaii A Cappella Academy for high school singers and in the past also sponsored a young men’s barbershop chorus, 8zero8, as well as several Hawaii Honors A Cappella Academies for high school- and college-aged men.
+In the past the Sounds of Aloha Chorus has organized the Hawaii A Cappella Academy for high school singers and in the past also sponsored a young men’s barbershop chorus, 8zero8, as well as several Hawaii Honors A Cappella Academies for high school- and college-aged singers.
 SOA was influential in planting the seeds of barbershop harmony in New Zealand and Japan and initiated the Pan-Pacific Barbershop Convention by organizing and hosting the first one in 1995.
 Over the years the chorus has traveled to perform and compete in California, Oregon, Australia, and New Zealand.

 SOA is always recruiting new members to experience the joy of singing and has a standing invitation for prospective members and other guests to visit its weekly rehearsals.
 The group is grateful for the generous support of its sponsors, the Friends of Four-Part Harmony.